GuruDataAnalyst/Logistic_Analysis_Report/README.md

 EDA involved exploring the sales data to answer key questions, such as:

 - Identify sales trend?
-- Which  are order by city?
+- What are order by city?
 - What are order by region?
 - What are order by category?
 - What are order by segement?